2020 District of Columbia elections

 On November 3, 2020, the District of Columbia held elections for several local and federal government offices.
 Its primary elections were held on June 2, 2020.

-In addition to the U.S. presidential race voters elected one of its two shadow senators, its nonvoting member of the House of Representatives and 6 of 13 seats on the council.
+In addition to the U.S. presidential race voters elected one of its two shadow senators, its nonvoting member of the House of Representatives, its Shadow congressperson to the House of Representatives, and 6 of 13 seats on the council.
 There is also one ballot measure which was voted on.

 Federal elections

 President of the United States

 Washington, D.C., has 3 electoral votes in the Electoral College.
 The district has leaned heavily Democratic in each presidential election since 1964, the first one in which its population was able to vote.

 United States House of Representatives

 Eleanor Holmes Norton ran for re-election as a non-voting delegate to the House of Representatives.

 Shadow Senator

 Incumbent Paul Strauss was re-elected to a sixth term as a shadow senator.

 Shadow Representative

 Incumbent Franklin Garcia declined to run for re-election.
 Democrat Oye Owolewa, independent Sohaer Syed, and Statehood Green Joyce Robinson-Paul competed for his open seat.